 Non-traditional pathways, including shared ownership models, are emerging to help fill the gap including: Community land trusts, Land Banks, resale/deed-restricted homes, limited-equity housing cooperatives, and resident-owned manufactured housing communities/resident-owned communities (ROCs).
 Focused on long-term affordability, the models seek to build wealth and stability for people with limited incomes and who are otherwise unable to attain homeownership and its benefits.
 Common elements across these models are resale restrictions that support lasting affordability, sharing in the risks and rewards of homeownership, ongoing stewardship of land, and democratic decision-making supporting community control.
 In addition to the benefits of economic security and mobility for households, the models help ensure that communities remain vibrant, inclusive, and equitable, and affordable homeownership investments are maximized.

-On July 11, 2023, Greater New York AFN held Economic Justice Roundtable: Shared Homeownership Models.
-Stemming directly from our May 2nd conversation and your feedback, we explored how philanthropy can support and expand nontraditional homeownership models.
-Together we looked at:
+Please join Asset Funders Network on July 11, 2023 for our next Economic Justice Roundtable: Shared Homeownership Models.
+Stemming directly from our May 2nd conversation and your feedback, we will explore how philanthropy can support and expand nontraditional homeownership models.
+Together we will explore: